Symmetry Fractionalization, Defects, and Gauging of Topological Phases: Classification of Symmetry Enriched Topological Phases

 When $G$ is a continuous group, the consistency conditions that we have described in Sec.~\ref{sec:Algebraic_Theory} are not complete.
 In particular, the basic data of $\mathcal{C}_G^\times$, such as the $F$, $R$, $U$, and $\eta$ symbols, must somehow reflect the topology and continuity of the group $G$.
 For SPT states, which consist of the case where the original category $\mathcal{C}$ is trivial, it was argued in \Ref{chen2013} that when $G$ is continuous the classification is given in terms of Borel cohomology $H_B^3(G, \mathrm{U}(1))$.
 In our language, this amounts to the condition that the $F$-symbols of $\mathcal{C}_G^\times$ be Borel measurable functions on the group manifold.
 Therefore a natural assumption is that SETs with continuous symmetry $G$ are classified by distinct $\mathcal{C}_G^\times$, with the additional condition that $F$, $R$, $U$, and $\eta$ be Borel measurable functions on the group manifold.
 However, a detailed study of $G$-crossed extensions for continuous $G$, in addition to the framework for gauging continuous $G$, will be left for future work.

-In the case where $G$ contains spatial symmetries, such as translations, rotations, and reflections, we expect that the basic data and consistency conditions for $\ext{C}{G}$ will be valid, although as mentioned above, additional constraints may need to be included that would impose additional important relations on the data of $\ext{C}{G}$.
+In the case where $G$ contains spatial symmetries, such as translations, rotations, and reflections, it is an open question how the basic data and consistency conditions for $\ext{C}{G}$ should be modified.
 A systematic study of these will also be left for future work.

-Finally, we note that the classification theorems of \Ref{ENO2009} for $\ext{C}{G}$ and, in particular, the statement that distinct $\ext{C}{G}$ are fully classified by $([\rho], [\coho{t}], [\alpha])$ require that $G$ is a finite, on-site unitary symmetry.
+Finally, we note that the classification theorems of \Ref{ENO2009} for $\ext{C}{G}$ and, in particular, the statement that distinct $\ext{C}{G}$ are fully classified by the symmetry action, fractionalization class, and defectification class require that $G$ is a finite, on-site unitary symmetry.